ardinor/mojibake/README.md

 TO DO:
 - Search
 - Unit testing
-- If a user is logged in and they change language, save it
 - Photo galleries
 - Code highlighting
 - Comments approved/deleted don't remove the title 'comments on <name>' in the Admin page